LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

 - This season, he's put up 16.7% of the Lakers' attempted field goals, as he's averaging 22.1 per contest.

-- He's made 2.2 threes per game, or 13.7% of his team's makes from beyond the arc this season.
+- James is averaging 6.9 three-point field goal attempts per game this season, which is 14.7% of his team's attempts from beyond the arc.

-- James' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies are the 11th-best defensive team in the league, allowing 113 points per game.
+- Defensively, the Grizzlies are 11th in the NBA, allowing 113 points per game.

-- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the league.
+- The Grizzlies give up 44.4 rebounds per contest, ranking 21st in the NBA.

-- Looking at assists, the Grizzlies are ranked 26th in the NBA, giving up 26.4 per game.
+- In terms of assists, the Grizzlies are ranked 26th in the NBA, conceding 26.4 per game.

-- The Grizzlies are the 25th-ranked squad in the NBA at allowing threes, conceding 13 made 3-pointers per game.
+- The Grizzlies allow 13 made 3-pointers per contest, 25th-ranked in the league.

 LeBron James vs. the Grizzlies